 What are the prizes?

 Contest winners will be featured be featured on UA Museums’ social media pages and websites.
-Winners from each category will receive a John Herrington collector dollar coin and two tickets to next year’s 2021 Moundville Native American Festival at Moundville Archaeological Park.
+Winners from each category will receive two tickets to next year’s 2022 Moundville Native American Festival at Moundville Archaeological Park.

 There are three ways to enter this year’s coloring contest!